mibur1/psy111/book/introduction/5_Scientific_Comp/2_pandas.md

 Before closing this section, I would like to emphazize on a few patterns of errors that are unique to Pandas and which you most likely will encounter at some point in your own projects.

 One common pattern of errors comes from a confusion between Series and DataFame objects.
 And while we previously learned that they are indeed pretty similar, they still have some differences.
 For example, Series objects have a useful `.value_counts()` method that creates a table with the number of observations in the Series for every unique value.
-DataFrames however do not implement this method and will rause a Python `AttributeError`instead.
+DataFrames however do not implement this method and will cause a Python `AttributeError`instead.

 Another common error comes from the fact that many operations create a new DataFrame as an output insted of changing the current one in place.
 For example you might expect that: